Skip to main content

 Our Quick Start User Guide can be used as a short guide tool how to prepare the transfer plate

-The eProtein Discovery™ reagents need to be prepared and loaded onto a 96 well transfer plate following the layout and volumes in figure and table below.
+The eProtein Discovery™ reagents need to be prepared and loaded onto a 96 well transfer plate following the layout and volumes in figure and tables below.

 It is critical to follow this layout exactly because it determines how the reagents are dispensed in the eProtein Discovery™ cartridge.